Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 Customer Analytics Use Cases

-Some major use cases of customer analytics involve:
+Some major use cases involve:

 Sentiment analysis